-There are different reasons to retrofit a sorting system in your production:
+There are different reasons for the retrofit of sorting system in your production:

 - The performance of the line shall be increased with the existing palletiser.

-- simple change of assortment: the present palletise must handle new formats of packs, cartons or crates
+- Simple change of assortment: The present palletiser must handle new formats of packs, cartons or crates.

 - The existing palletiser is to remain in operation for cost or space reasons.

-So how to retrofit a sorting system?
+So how difficult is it to retrofit a sorting system?
 It is almost as easy as you put a chair to the table.
 The difference to the chair is essentially that the sorting system has to be positioned precisely and mounted on the spot in a permanently stable manner.
 This is usually done at the existing conveyor belt or the floor.
 As the photo above shows, our systems have also been mounted suspended on existing beams of the production facility.

 At common applications, the sorting system is pushed to the conveyor on two angular frames.
 Thanks to this straightforward design, the system is clearly arranged.
 And it